tsantos84/serializer-bundle/Resources/doc/usage.rst

 .. note::

     The format used by the serializer is the one configured in your configuration file.
-Please go to the page :doc:`configuration_reference` to see information about this configuration.
+Please go to the :doc:`configuration_reference` page to see more information about this configuration.

 .. note::

     You can create and register new formats.
-You can read the dedicated documentation about encoders at :doc:`encoder`
+Please, read the dedicated documentation about encoders at :doc:`encoder` page.

 Auto-wiring the Serializer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~